 Cognitive behavioral therapy is one of the most effective forms of therapy used to help individuals struggling with addiction.
 Through CBT, you’ll be able to identify negative thought patterns and learn to replace them with more appropriate ways of thinking.
 This will, in turn, affect the ways in which you behave.

 Family therapy: Addiction is a family disease and as such, we aim to include your family in your care and recovery.
 We offer family sessions to allow your loved ones the opportunity to voice their struggles with your addiction as well as teach them vital information regarding meth, recovery, and ways of helping you during this time.
-In addition, The Refuge will help to provide your loved ones with referrals to outpatient therapy as well as available community resources to allow them to continue their healing.
+In addition, our rehab clinic will help to provide your loved ones with referrals to outpatient therapy as well as available community resources to allow them to continue their healing.

 - A.A., N.A., S.L.A., E.D.A.